mavera12/EHR/Generic-Module-Framework:-States.md

   * **system**: the code system.
 Currently, only `SNOMED-CT` is allowed. _(required)_
   * **code**: the code _(required)_
   * **display**: the human-readable code description _(required)_
+* **reason**: either 1) the name of the ConditionOnset state which represents the reason for which the encounter occurred.
+This ConditionOnset must come _before_ the Encounter in the module.
+Or 2) the name of an attribute to which a ConditionOnset was previously assigned _(optional)_

 **Examples**